 I imagine a Planck core as a lattice of electrino/positrino pairs.
 The core can breach via rupture or jet under particular conditions.
 The jets of active galactic nuclei (AGN) supermassive black hole (SMBH) can be Planck plasma.
 Scientists may consider other high energy objects or mergers and whether they produce Planck plasma, i.e., BH-BH mergers, BH, BH-NS mergers, NS-NS mergers (BH=black hole, NS=neutron star).
 The image below shows the mid-range of the electromagnetic energy scale.

-𝗡𝗣𝗤𝗚 models the ε⊖/ε⊕ pair particle as a tau neutrino.
+𝗡𝗣𝗤𝗚 models the ε⊖/ε⊕ pair particle as a tau neutrino when a free particle.
 Remember that an electron neutrino is 3ε⊖/3ε⊕.
 It seems that nature strips away part of the electron neutrino shell as energy increases.
 Isn’t it odd to think about taking something away to increase energy and mass?

-General relativity does not apply at the Planck temperature.
+General relativity does not apply at the Planck energy.
 This is where the singularity occurs in general relativity math.
 The singularity has led to many imaginative ideas, including wormholes, infinite compression and more.
-However, reality is much more mundane – a Planck particle core forms and it can escape black holes, and of course anything else, under certain conditions, presumably through rupture or jet.
+However, reality is much more mundane – a Planck scalenpoint charge core forms and it can escape black holes, and of course anything else, under certain conditions, presumably through rupture or jet.
 Galaxy-local inflation ensues.
 Inflationary redshift occurs.
 Galaxy dynamics are impacted.

 General relativity does not apply at zero Kelvin.
 In 𝗡𝗣𝗤𝗚, zero Kelvin represents a state or phase where energy is zero.
 If this state can be reached, then there is a surface of our Universe’s spacetime æther bubble.
 Beyond the bubble in “frozen” spacetime æther, the only arrangement I can currently imagine is a static pattern that results from charge separation of the electrinos and positrinos.